-EXII/EXIII vehicles Packages V2

-CV1, CV2, CV3 No loading in public area,

-> clean vehicles, no naked flames, and limits to be
+CV1, CV2, CV3 No loading in public area, clean vehicles, no naked flames, and limits to be carried.

-carried.

-Operation S1 Special driver training AIR (IATA) Additional rules applying to air transport Loading/Unloading Aircraft type UN0493 cannot be transported in passenger planes, they must go in cargo planes.
+Operation S1 Special driver training

+AIR (IATA) Additional rules applying to air transport

+Aircraft type UN0493 cannot be transported in passenger planes, they must go in cargo planes.

 Load Limits Cannot be transported as limited quantities (LQ) or excepted packages (E0) so must always be packaged in approved combination packaging as for road.
-The packaging must meet the requirements for a Packing Group (PG) 2 load (X or Y on code) Packing Instruction Maximum Load 135 75kg net SEA (IMDG) Additional rules applying to sea transport Cargo ships (up to 12 Stowage rules Category 06 On deck in closed cargo transport units or passengers) under deck.
+The packaging must meet the requirements for a Packing Group (PG) 2 load (X or Y on code)

+Packing Instruction 135 Maximum Load 75kg net

+SEA (IMDG) Additional rules applying to sea transport

+Stowage rules Category 06 Cargo ships (up to 12 On deck in closed cargo transport units or passengers) under deck.

+Passenger ship On deck in closed cargo transport units, or

+under deck in closed cargo transport units.
+Maximum NET mass on passenger ships is

+10kg (7.1.7.5.2)

-Passenger ship On deck in closed cargo transport units, or under deck in closed cargo transport units.
-Maximum NET mass on passenger ships is 10kg (7.1.7.5.2) There are additional segregation rules if other classes of dangerous goods are to be carried.
-Segregation IMDG to be consulted.
+Segregation There are additional segregation rules if other classes of dangerous goods are to be carried.

+IMDG to be consulted.

+These are intended as a guide only, dependent on the type of journey ADR,IATA,IMDG should be consulted to clarify exact rules.

+Distribution Transport Packaging

-These are intended as a guide only, dependent on the type of jurney ADR,IATA,IMDG should be consulted to clarify exact rules.
-Packaging for Transport All Clayton Certainty Signals are shipped in certified packaging compliant with the appropriate VCA packaging certificate and Packing Instruction P135.
+All Clayton Certainty Signals are shipped in certified packaging compliant with the appropriate VCA packaging certificate and Packing Instruction P135.

 Certificate 6326 - contains a maximum of 20 Signals.

+Packaging Dimensions: 109mm x 59mm x 148mm

+Material : Solid Board Cartons Gross Pack Weight : Maximum 2kg

+Max NEQ: 0.160kg

+Stacking Height: Max 8 box's stacked upright

+End User Transportation

+Within RID 1.1.3.1 (c) & ADR 1.1.3.1 (c) there is an exemption which when complied with permits a vehicle to carry Railway Fog Signal Detonators in NR Approved Detonator Containers, providing they are only for the use of those personnel travelling in the vehicle.
+In this case the NR Approved Detonator Containers should be securely stored to prevent them rolling around, or in designated storage case restrained in the vehicle.
+Personnel should also be aware of the relevant RSSB or other relevant national body guidance on

+This packaging exemption does not apply where a vehicle is carrying detonators for others not in the vehicle to use, as this is classed as distribution, and the UN Approved packaging is required.

-Packaging Dimensions: 109mm x 59mm x 148mm Material: Solid Board Cartons Gross Pack Weight: Maximum 2kg Max NEQ: 0.160kg Stacking Height: Max 8 box's stacked upright Approved Ready use storage containers may be used for the end product users, however all other transportation must be undertaken using certified packaging.
-15. Regulatory Information Because railway fog signals are explosives they are classified for transport under the Classification and Labelling of Explosives Regulations 1983 and for storage under the Explosives Regulations 2014.
+15. Regulatory Information

+Because railway fog signals are explosives they are classified for transport under the Classification and Labelling of Explosives Regulations 1983 and for storage under the Explosives Regulations 2014.
 For transport railway fog signals are classified as UN Division 1.4 and for storage they are classified as Hazard Type (HT) 4.

-The main legislation covering the transport, storage and use of railway fog signals is as follows: - a) Classification and Labelling of Explosives Regulations 1983 (CLER) - b) The Carriage of Dangerous Goods and Use of Transportable Pressure Receptacles Regulations 2009 (CDG) - c) Explosives Regulations 2014 (MSER).
+The main legislation covering the transport, storage and use of railway fog signals is as follows:

+- a) Explosives Regulations 2014 (MSER). - b) Classification and Labelling of Explosives Regulations 1983 (CLER) - c) The Carriage of Dangerous Goods and Use of Transportable Pressure Receptacles Regulations (CDG) - d) International Carriage of Dangerous Goods by Rail (RID), - e) European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR)

-Where references are made to CDG they refer to the version in force.
+Where references are made to CDG they refer to the current version in force.
 Stakeholders should ensure that they are referring to the most up to date version of those Regulations.

 16. Other Information

 None